playframework/playframework/documentation/manual/gettingStarted/IDE.md

 ### Setup sbteclipse

 Integration with Eclipse requires [sbteclipse](https://github.com/typesafehub/sbteclipse) 4.0.0 or newer.

-Modify plugins.sbt add:
+First modift the `project/plugins.sbt` by adding:

 ```scala
 addSbtPlugin("com.typesafe.sbteclipse" % "sbteclipse-plugin" % "4.0.0")
 ```

-You must `compile` your project before running the `eclipse` command.
+Then you must `compile` your project before running the `eclipse` command.
 You can force compilation to happen when the `eclipse` command is run by adding the following setting in build.sbt:

 ```scala
 // Compile the project before generating Eclipse files, so that generated .scala or .class files for views and routes are present